N11K6/Cough_Detector/README.md

 * **train.py** : Is the training pipeline used to build and train the model from the available audio files.
 * **train_from_mfccs.py** : Is an alternative training pipeline that can be used with the MFCCs stored in the **training_mfccs** directory.
 Features are directly loaded and the model is built and trained without the need to have the audio files stored.
 * **trained_model_demo.py** : Is a program for a brief demonstration of the model, using an input audio file to detect coughing events.
-* **client.py** : Client script for Flask API implementation of the cough detection system.
-With **server.py** running (found in *flask* directory), the client can be called from the shell to identify events in an audio file.